chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skill-descriptions.md

 Basic medical understanding.
 Familiarity with medicine and surgeon's tools.

 ## Weapon Skills
-Use the specific skill in a weapon when attacking with that weapon.
-The Unarmed skill covers all brawling and martial arts.
-The Armed melee covers all melee combat with blades, clubs, swords, spears, etc. Each category of firearm has its own skill.
+Use the specific skill category in a weapon when attacking with that weapon.
+Melee covers all melee combat from fists toblades, clubs, swords, spears, etc. Each category of firearm has its own skill.

-## Drive
+## Vehicle
-Drive covers the driving and piloting of most vehicles other than starships.
-Groundcars, hover skiffs, watercraft, flyers etc.
+The driving and piloting of planetary vehicles.
+Groundcars, armored personnel carriers, hover skiffs, watercraft, ornithopters, jets, etc.